-Search Engine Optimisation, SEO, is the method of organically ranking high on search engines such as Google.
+Search Engine Optimisation, SEO, is the method of making your website visible on search engines like Google and organically ranking high on the results pages.
 This means optimising content you post online to a point where search engines start wanting to show your content above others, preferably at the very top result for searches of specific keywords.

 A sure way of achieving this status is through paid ads.
 To bring about this kind of ranking means optimising the quality and quantity of the traffic surging towards your website.

 SEO helps businesses expand the quantity of traffic, meaning to continually attract attention from search engine users.
 Further, the idea is not exclusively to gain more traffic, you also want to make sure that the traffic you’re getting is the quality kind; the people interested in the things you offer a.k.a, the kind of users that will return to your webpage and, in time, convert to premiums.
-At SnellMedia, we help B2B companies plan their online content with consideration towards what kind of businesses they want to attract.
-Knowing the quality traffic, we help you tailor and optimise your content and create a plan for SEO-efforts to ensure high rank visibility of your website and its content on search engine results.
+SnellMedia B2B marketing agency help companies plan their online content with consideration towards what kind of businesses they want to attract.
+Knowing the quality traffic, we will help you tailor and optimise your content and create a plan to ensure high-rank visibility of either your multi-page and single-page website SEO on search engine results.

 Search engines have been vastly improved to the extent of now working as answer machines for users' needs and intents.
-So, obviously we want to ensure that you are the answer to your target audience’s queries.
+So, obviously, as a B2B SEO agency, we want to ensure that you are the answer to your target audience’s queries.

 Question is, how do the search engines really function and benefit your ranking potential?